This article is about how and why eating at home is the ‘It’ culture now.

 Dimmed lighting, candles, and maybe a curated playlist of lo-fi beats or soft indie tunes.

-But not long ago, no one really appreciated how nice it is to have KFC drop off your lunch.
-It used to feel a bit fancy or over-the-top, but now everyone gets how freeing it is.
+But not long ago, no one really appreciated how nice it is to have Shake Shack or Chicken Inn drop off your lunch.
+What once felt a bit extravagant now feels perfectly natural.

-You can just grab your nice plates and utensils and enjoy a perfectly made meal without having to deal with the hassle of cooking, messing up ingredients, or stressing about sticking to a recipe.
+You can just grab your elegant plates and utensils and enjoy a perfectly made meal without the hassle of cooking, messing up ingredients, or stressing over a recipe.

 You can chill on your bed or couch and dig in!